What is the WFPF Virtual Youth Institute?

-World Food Prize Youth Institutes are life-changing experiences where outstanding high school students engage with leaders and experts in food security, to discuss critical global challenges, participate in hands-on activities, and explore exciting ways to make a difference in their own communities and around the world.
+The WFPF Virtual Youth Institute is a virtual experience hosted by the World Food Prize Foundation where high school students across the world engage with leaders and experts on critical global challenges, participate in activities, and explore exciting ways to make a difference in their own communities and around the world.

-At this exciting event, participating high school students become recognized as Borlaug Scholars and have the opportunity to:
+At this exciting event, participating high school students have the opportunity to:

 Present research and recommendations on ways to solve key global challenges in a short speech and small group discussions with global food security experts;

 Connect with other student leaders to share ideas, identify solutions to these problems and build lasting friendships;

 Explore the issues, current research and opportunities to make a difference in the world; and